mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 #------------------------------
 ## Mapping reads to host/symbiont transcriptomes with bowtie2

+# if there are multiple available reference transcriptomes for your species, create some test directories, copy over a handful of trim files, and test out alignment to each reference
+cp {001..009}.trim # to copy a numbered sequence of filenames tagseq_bowtie2_launcher.py -g ~/db/Host -f .trim -n mapstest --launcher -e studivanms@gmail.com sbatch mapstest.slurm
+# look at each maps.e####### file for overall mapping efficiency and % of >1 matches, then compare among transcriptomes to find the best alignment rates

 # if working with split host/symbiont transcriptomes, need to run FOUR rounds of mapping: 1) all reads to symbiont, 2) remaining reads to host, 3) symbiont reads to host to remove co-occurring genes, and remaining symbiont reads to symbiont for final .sam files
 mkdir symbionts
 mkdir junk